-Master of Science in Nursing (MSN), Family Nurse Practitioner (FNP)
+Master of Science in Nursing: Family Nurse Practitioner (MSN:FNP) Program Requirements

 The Family Nurse Practitioner program is based on a philosophy of holistic health care for patients and families in today’s dynamic and complex health care environment.
 Graduates will use their clinical competence and political efficacy to improve both individual health outcomes and the overall quality of the healthcare system.